 The iconic Fairy Meadows hut (2050m) was built in 1965 and is a modern hut that comes complete with wood-burning stoves, a complete propane system including an oven for baking, and a wood-burning sauna to relax in after a long day of climbing splitter granite in the alpine.

 We meet in Canmore at 6:00 am where we will complete waivers.
 Once completed we will drive about 2.5 hours to the staging area where we will meet up our helicopter and complete a safety briefing for the flight.
 Our short flight into the Fairy Meadows hut is sure to be one of the many highlights of the trip.
 Once settled in the Lodge we will complete a shorter objective if time permits and return for dinner and a sauna to cap the day off.

 After an amazing breakfast, we will travel further from the hut.
-We split into small groups based upon climbing ability, experience and personal objectives.
+We split into small groups based on climbing ability, experience, and personal objectives.
 The daily itinerary will be tailored to each individual participant’s objective/s which may include:

 - Personalized coaching in movement skills

 - Enjoy an alpine rock climbing trip in a terrific climbing area

 You will welcome the lodges sauna and well-prepared meals at the end of these days